elroy-galbraith/XploreXBRL/README.md

 2. Parse the concept definitions and linkbase labels
 3. Extract relationships from _pre.xml files
 4. Provide an interactive interface to filter and visualize the hierarchy

-- `xbrl_financial_concepts_with_labels.csv` – all financial concepts with metadata and labels
-- `xbrl_financial_hierarchy.csv` – raw parent-child concept relationships
-- `xbrl_financial_hierarchy_with_labels.csv` – enriched hierarchy with readable labels and metadata
 - A treemap visualization will appear in your browser, with options to filter by parent and child concepts

 ---